cokpakpo/Easyride/README.md

 # Easyride
 Backend services for an Uberlike application.
-You can use the web simulator to simulate Driver and Rider's actions See instructions below.
+You can use the web simulator to simulate Driver and Rider actions, see instructions below.

 Installation Instruction